7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 Automatic derivation of config codecs is based on [pureconfig-magnolia](https://github.com/pureconfig/pureconfig).
 Pureconfig codecs for a type will be used if they exist.

-Default configuration in @ref[distage-testkit](distage-testkit.md)'s tests and in @ref[distage-framework](distage-framework.md)'s Roles will try to read the configurations from resources with names:
+You don't have to explicitly `make[AppConfig]` in @ref[distage-testkit](distage-testkit.md)'s tests and in @ref[distage-framework](distage-framework.md)'s Roles, unless you want to override default behavior.
+By default, tests and roles will try to read the configurations from resources with the following names, in order:

 ```
 - $roleName.conf